 The Rebel series has always progressed nicely from one upgrade to the next.
 For long time Canon owners, a Rebel was possibly the first camera to allow them to dip their toe into the DSLR market.
-This time there is a jump from an 18-megapixel sensor to a new 24.2MP sensor, bringing it more in line with the competition.
+The Canon EOS Rebel T6i jumps from an 18-megapixel sensor to a new 24.2MP sensor, bringing it more in line with the competition.
 Adding Wi-Fi with NFC means that if your smartphone is NFC-equipped, you can pair the camera to the phone, transfer images and even add comments straight on the camera.

 You’re provided with three AF point selections in manual, automatic, and zone which allow top, bottom, left, right and center.
 Auto AF point selection is brought in when using AI servo.

 Auto ISO is there as a feature, but it is very basic.
 You can set the maximum ISO but that’s about it.
 You also can’t adjust exposure compensation in M mode with auto ISO.
 RAW image noise may not match something like a Nikon D5500, but maybe just partially better than a Sony a5100.